whitneyburton/portfolios/students/1510/steve-pentler/20160122-steve-pentler-m2.markdown

 I plan to continue working on this project through module three integrating API's that connect developers who have associations through LinkedIn, Facebook, and other social networks.

 **Skills acquired:** Rails 4.0, Shoulda Matchers Model Validations, ActiveRecord, Heroku Deployment, Agile Development, Waffle, Git Workflow, Materialize, CSS, HTML, MVC Best Practices, Stripe Payment Processing

+#### Evaluation Scores:
+1. **Feature Completeness: 4-**
+- All features are correctly implemented along with two extensions
+2. **Views: 4**
+- Views show logical refactoring into layout(s), partials and helpers, with no logic present
+3. **Controllers: 3**
+- Controllers are generally well organized with three or fewer particularly ugly parts
+4. **Models: 3.5**
+- Models show satisfactory organization, refactoring, and appropriate use of Rails features
+5. **Testing: 4**
+- Project has a running test suite that exercises the application at multiple levels
+6. **Usability: 3**
+- Project is highly usable, but needs more polish before it'd be customer-ready
+7. **Workflow: 3.5**

+Assessed by: Rachael Warbelow
 ___

 ### Traffic Spy